nodejs/node/doc/api/vm.md

 by the module during evaluation.
 If the status is anything else, accessing this property will result in a thrown exception.

-*Note*: `undefined` cannot be used for cases where there is not a thrown exception due to possible ambiguity with `throw undefined;`.
+The value `undefined` cannot be used for cases where there is not a thrown exception due to possible ambiguity with `throw undefined;`.

 Corresponds to the [[EvaluationError]] field of [Source Text Module Record][]s